Ashburn, Chicago: Transportation

 METRA's SouthWest Service provides Monday–Saturday rail service at the Ashburn and Wrightwood railroad stations.

 Politics

 Ashburn has strongly supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Ashburn cast 14,929 votes for Hillary Clinton and cast 1,690 votes for Donald Trump.
 In the 2012 presidential election, Ashburn Park cast 15,436 votes for Barack Obama and cast 1,718 votes for Mitt Romney.

-Ashburn's first female African American Alderperson, Lona Lane, who presided over the community for over 20 years, was replaced by the community's former Streets and Sans Superintendent, Derrick G. Curtis, now in his second term.
+Since at least the 1980s, the majority of Ashburn has been located in the 18th ward.
+As of the 2023-2033 decennial reapportionment of ward boundaries, Ashubrn is located entirely within the 18th ward.
+Derrick Curtis is currently Alderman of the 18th ward.
+Curtis also serves as the ward's Democratic committeeperson.
+His Republican counterpart is Devin Jones.